MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

 The following properties are **required**:

 - **Data store type**: Select **External**.
 - **Connection**: Select an Amazon S3 Compatible connection from the connection list.
-If no connection exists, then create a new Amazon connection by selecting **New**.
+If no connection exists, then create a new Amazon S3 Compatible connection by selecting **New**.
 - **Connection type**: Select **Amazon S3 Compatible** for your connection type.
 - **File path**: The data can be copied to the given bucket or the given bucket and folder path specified.
 - **File format**: Select the file format applied from the drop-down list.
 Select **Settings** to configure the file format.
 For settings of different file formats, refer to articles in [Supported format](#supported-format) for detailed information.